 I know that I and others have covered this topic in the past, and that it is familiar ground to many of you.
 Nonetheless, I think there are several reasons why now’s the time to take a long look at the future of football blogging.
 First, I think the phenomenon of burnt out bloggers in football is becoming more of a problem.
 A recent Fake Sigi post declaring pitchinvasion.net “dead”, and subsequent reaction on Jason Davis’ Match Fit USA raise some interesting questions about the financial pitfalls of independent football writing (something I’ll be looking at in more detail later).
 There is a sense that the centre will no longer hold in its current form for many un- or low-paid soccer writers.

 Second, some of older pay models for on-line writers have definitely failed or are likely to become irrelevant.
 I think we now know the Rupert Murdoch pay-wall at the Times of London has failed.
 It fundamentally undercuts the power of the web, which is interconnectivity, open comments from readers, interaction (and other $5 buzzwords!).
 Equally outdated is the Huffington Post “shlock writing plus a zillion intrusive banner-ads” method (although exactly why this model is dead will be discussed in more details in a future post).
-I think on-line advertising will have to fundamentally change in form, and I think football journalism/blogging can provide a good model for what that might look like.
+I think on-line advertising will have to fundamentally change in form ( like the betting advertise for promo codes), and I think football journalism/blogging can provide a good model for what that might look like.